SAB123/Getting-and-cleaning-data-assignment/README.md

 Scott Von Kleeck's posting in Readme and Codebook.

-###   read in the data - assumes files are in working directory
+###   Read in the data - assumes files are in working directory

 Use read.table() to get training data from subject_train.txt, trainy_train.txt,
 the test data from subject_test.txt X_test.txt y_test.txt and the list of